 1.1 Purpose

-The purpose of this User Requirements Specification (URS) document is to provide a detailed description of the functionalities that will be offered in the topCIMA Web application.
+The purpose of this User Requirements Specification (URS) document is to provide a detailed description of the functionalities that will be offered in the LearnCIMALearnCIMA Web application.
 This document will cover each of the application’s intended features, as well as offer a preliminary glimpse of the technologies that will be used to develop the application and also its main User Interfaces (UI).

 1.2 Intended Audience and Reading Suggestions

-This document is intended for all individuals participating in and/or supervising the development of the topCIMA Web Application.
+This document is intended for all individuals participating in and/or supervising the development of the LearnCIMALearnCIMA Web Application.
 For ease of browsing, this document has been broken down into five main sections.